mysociety/local-intelligence-hub/DEPLOYMENT.md

 ### Environment Variables

-The only required environment variable is:
+The only required environment variables are:

+- NEXT_PUBLIC_FRONTEND_BASE_URL: The URL of the frontend website (with https://, no trailing slash)
 - NEXT_PUBLIC_BACKEND_BASE_URL: The URL of the backend web server (with https://, no trailing slash)

 ### Launch Commands